tonini/owl-example/README.md

-# Example of a generated API documentation
+Example of a generated API documentation with [Owl.el](https://github.com/tonini/owl.el)